 WHY GO: From black-sand beaches to the wooded peaks of the Pitons, this Caribbean gem isn't short on breathtaking landscapes.
-Also noteworthy are its vast cocoa plantations and charming Creole villages.
+Also noteworthy are its charming Creole villages.

 WHERE TO STAY: Each of Ladera Resort's suites (from $450, Ladera.com) has only three walls, with an open fourth wall facing a spectacular, Instagram-worthy view of the Pitons and the sea, connecting you with nature but still allowing complete privacy for you and your new spouse.

 WHAT TO DO: Take a piece of your honeymoon home and preorder a handcrafted bed, carved with your names or initials, which will be in the suite upon arrival and shipped to your home the day you depart.
 The beds are customized by the hotel's on-site local craftsmen.